 Push-Ups and Planks

 Just about every consumer has done at least a few push-ups in his or her life.
 This bodyweight move is beneficial at toning muscles thanks to the large number of different muscle groups required to perform it.
-For an added challenge, add some planks in between by resting on the elbows and toes with straight legs and hold the position for one minute.
+For an added challenge, add some planks in between by resting on the elbows and toes with straight legs and holding the position for one minute.

 Bodyweight squats build core and lower body strength and improve back and hip flexibility.
 They are also great for burning calories.
 To perform this exercise, stand with feet spread shoulder-width apart and arms parallel with the floor.
 Push the hips back and bend the knees, dropping the body down as far as possible, then hold the position before pushing back to standing.
 Try starting with 15 repetitions.
 For an added challenge, try incorporating some Bulgarian split squats.

 This exercise should be performed next to a sturdy wall for balance and support.
 It is a simple one, though.
-Just place the palms against the wall, then rise to tip-toe and lower back down.
+Place the palms against the wall, then rise to tip-toe and lower back down.
 Repeat it at least 20 times.
 Parents can up the ante by letting their kids ride piggyback to provide some extra resistance.

 Body-building and strength training aficionados are probably familiar with deadlifts, which involve standing with the feet spread to shoulder-width apart, and knees slightly bent, then reaching down to pick up a heavy dumbbell set on the floor.
 What they may not have considered is that deadlifts do not need to be performed using dumbbells.
 Anything relatively heavy will do, so try replicating this gym favourite with water jugs, suitcases full of books, or anything else around the home that is got some weight to it.
 Those who are new to weightlifting should start slow and practice their form before trying to lift anything substantial and should have family members around to spot them.

 The Bottom Line